golamSaroar/data_merge_tool/README.md

+This repository contains a Java program designed to merge data from various file formats, such as HTML and CSV, into a single file.
+The program ensures extensibility for future support of additional file types and offers ease of maintenance.
+It handles diverse data sets, supporting multiple languages, and provides an efficient solution for consolidating information while maintaining data integrity.

 ## Testing
 All tests are placed in the `src/test/java` directory.
 Tests can be executed by running the following bash script:
 ```console